 – Kenny Reinbrecht

-In this industry, we most often see two types of home coverage, Actual Cash Value (ACV) and Replacement Cost Value (RCV).
+We most often see two types of home coverage in this industry: Actual Cash Value (ACV) and Replacement Cost Value (RCV).
 If you’re unfamiliar with either, here’s a quick explanation:

 - Actual Cash Value: Coverage that pays up to the homeowner’s initial cost to build a home, accounting for depreciation based on the number of years you’ve owned it.

-ACV insurance policies are cheaper for obvious reasons, but you’ll never receive the full amount you need to completely rebuild your home.
+ACV insurance policies are cheaper for obvious reasons, but you’ll never receive the total amount you need to rebuild your home completely.

 For example, if you’re “properly insured” with an ACV policy for $200k, but your home is 50 years old, your adjustor might determine you’re only eligible to receive $150k following a claim.